OpenEvalProject/evals/manuscripts/elife-44838/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/44838/elife-44838-fig5-v1.jpg)

 **Figure 5.:** (A) Activity from a single DLPFC neuron coding subjective risk associated with rightward saccades (action R) during fixation.
 Action risk was derived from the variance of recently experienced rewards associated with a specific action.
 (B) Beta coefficients (standardized slopes) from a multiple linear regression of the neuron’s fixation impulse rate showed significant coding only for action risk associated with rightward saccades (p=0.0233, t-test; all other coefficients: p>0.11).
 (C) Categorization of coding risk for action L or R, risk difference or risk sum based on the angle of coefficients.
 Red circle: position of action-R risk response of the neuron shown in A and B. (D) Percentages of action-risk responses for all task epochs (multiple regression, 1222 task-related responses from 205 neurons).
 (E) Population activity of action-risk neurons as a function of reward value.
 Activity conformed to the characteristic inverted U-shaped relationship between reward-variance risk and reward probability (see Figure 1A).
 Error bars were smaller than symbols.
 (F) Neuronal risk-updating following reward.
 Population activity of action-risk neurons at the time of choice (cue period), shown separately for trials in which reward on the previous trial increased (top) or decreased (bottom) action risk.
 When a reward increased action risk (by increasing reward variance), cue-activity on the following trial (N, magenta) was significantly higher compared to that on the previous trial (N-1, blue; p<0.001, Wilcoxon test), reflecting the updated action risk.
-Conversely, when a reward decreased action risk (by decreasing reward variance), activity on the following trial (green) decreased correspondingly (p<0.001).10.7554/eLife.44838.021Figure 5—source data 1.
+Conversely, when a reward decreased action risk (by decreasing reward variance), activity on the following trial (green) decreased correspondingly (p<0.001).

 Classification of responses based on the angle of regression coefficients (Equation 4) showed 149 significant risk responses in 90 neurons (p<0.05, F-test), of which 71 responses (48%, 56 neurons) coded action risk rather than risk difference or risk sum (Figure 5C).
 This result confirmed that a substantial number of neurons encoded risk for specific actions, in addition to neurons encoding risk sum or difference.
 Action-risk signals occurred throughout all trial periods (Figure 5D).
 Adding an action-choice regressor improved the regression model in only 15 of 148 risk responses (p<0.05, partial F-test).
 Thus, most responses (133/148, 90%) coded action-risk without additional action-choice coding (p=3.2 × 10−22, z-test for dependent samples).
 Activity of action-risk neurons followed the typical inverted-U relationship with reward value (Figure 5E).
 Reward increased the activity of these risk-neurons only when the reward increased current reward variance, but decreased neuronal activity when it led to decreased reward variance (Figure 5F).
 Thus, activity of action-risk neurons followed the evolving statistical variance of rewards.

 Object risk and action risk were often coded by distinct neurons.
 Separate multiple regression analyses (Equations 10 and 14) revealed that 43 of the 205 task-related neurons (21%) encoded object risk but not action risk, and 38 of the 205 task-related neurons (19%) encoded action risk but not object risk.
 A stepwise regression on both object risk and action risk (Equation 15) resulted in 55 neurons encoding object risk but not action risk (27%) and 38 neurons encoding action risk but not object risk (19%, Figure 4—figure supplement 3C).
 Controlling for non-stationarity of neuronal responses, we identified 83 action-risk neurons when including a first-order autoregressive term and 56 neurons when subtracting neuronal activity at trial start.
 Neurons encoding object risk and action risk were intermingled without apparent anatomical clustering in DLPFC (Figure 4—figure supplement 1), similar to previous studies that failed to detect clustering of object-selective and location-selective neurons (Everling et al., 2006).

-## Population decoding of object risk and action risk
+### Population decoding of object risk and action risk

 To quantify the precision with which downstream neurons could read risk information from DLPFC neurons, we used previously validated population-decoding techniques, including nearest-neighbor and linear support-vector-machine classifiers (Grabenhorst et al., 2012; Tsutsui et al., 2016).
 We subjected the total of 205 DLPFC neurons to this analysis and did not pre-select risk-neurons for these analyses (‘unselected neurons’).
 We grouped trials according to terciles of object risk and action risk and performed classification based on low vs. high terciles (see Materials and methods).